 While insomnia affects women more, recent research by Penn State College of Medicine, Pennsylvania, found that men who have trouble sleeping may have more to worry about.

-According to the 2010 study, men with chronic insomnia were four times more likely to die early than men with healthy sleep patterns.
+According to this study, men with chronic insomnia were four times more likely to die early than men with healthy sleep patterns.

 There are certain limitations to this study.
 For one, only one sleep study was carried out for each participant.
 “This is not actually reflective of each participant’s habitual sleep duration.
 Besides, the sleep study environment is different from the home environments of the participants.”

 Also, the number of participants in the insomnia groups was very small compared to the non-insomnia groups.
 This means that any deaths in these small groups will contribute to a large effect when converted to percentages, which may not be a true effect.

 Lastly, the study did not consider the possible association between hypnotic medications like sleeping pills and mortality, adds the SGH Department of Psychiatry.

 See next page for